iot-dsa-v2/sdk-dslink-cpp/README.md

   * openssl
   * ninja

-1. Clone the SDK
+2. Clone the SDK

   `$ git clone https://github.com/iot-dsa-v2/sdk-dslink-cpp.git`

-1. if dependent packages (i.e. boost, openssl) are not installed to standard locations, setup SDK to point to locations which those packages were installed
+3. If dependent packages (i.e. boost, openssl) are not installed to standard locations, setup SDK to point to locations which those packages were installed

   - By default, Boost install location is set to `/usr/local`.
 Modify ./install.sh to point it to your Boost install location

   - By default, openSSL root directory is set to `/usr/local/ssl` on Linux and `/usr/local/Cellar/openssl/1.0.2n` on macOS.
 Modify `CMakeListConfig.txt`to point it to your openssl install location

-1. On Windows, refer to platform specific installation information below.
+4. On Windows, refer to platform specific installation information below.

   On other platform, run ```./install.sh``` to build the sdk or you can use cmake directly by doing something along the lines of